unxmaal/booterizer/README.md

 ## IRIX installation is finished

-At this point your system should come back up (ensure you go back into PROM and `setenv console g` if you set it to d for a serial installation!) and you can login as Root, no password.
+At this point your system should come back up (ensure you go back into PROM and `setenv console g` if you set it to d for a serial installation!) and you can login as `root`, no password.

 Now there are many many more configurations you need to do before starting to use the system.
 Running EZSetup does a tiny fraction of these.
 The irix_ansible project (below docs) does a whole lot more!